pipeforce/pipeforce.github.io/docs/api/functions.md

 ```

 ### uuid()
-Creates a new uuid and returns it as hexadecimal string.
+Creates a new uuid with 32 digits and returns it as hexadecimal string.
+For example: 66a637cc-19fc-4145-98c5-1a1b0bf010be
+See RFC for specification: https://datatracker.ietf.org/doc/html/rfc4122

 #### Returns
-``string`` - The random uuid.
+``string`` - The new random uuid.